 Extras, if you like:

-- In addition to the right, and odd number, of nuts – gathered at the right time, a few cloves and a little cinnamon may be added, however, according to the Walnut Drink Order official recommendations - a little is too much.
-Make of this what you will, although the guideline states that the flavour of the nuts must be preserved at all costs.
+- In addition to the right, and odd number, of walnuts – gathered at the right time, a few cloves and a little cinnamon may be added, however, according to the Walnut Drink Order official recommendations – a little is too much.
+Make of this what you will, although the guideline states that the flavour of the walnuts must be preserved at all costs.
 You have been warned or else you will end up with a taste which will not drive you nuts.

 How to Make Nocino

 The walnuts, once collected, must be cut into 4 pieces and placed in a glass jar (a large pickling jar -with no rubber gaskets), along with the sugar.